Hayespace/Milestone1/README.md

 # Testing
 ## Validator Testing

-- HTML - No errors were returned when passing through the official W3C validator
+- HTML - 1 error found on works.html (Refer to Unfixed Bugs)
 - CSS - No errors were found when passing through the official (Jigsaw) validator

 ## Issues Encountered and Resolved